IBM/tag-based-push-notifications/DETAILED.md

 #### 2.2.4 Update the Resource Adapter invocation calls

-The WLResourceRequest calls in my-ward-data.ts invoke the procedures in MyWardData adapter to get the application data.
-The application has 2 types of logins - enterprise login or the social login mapped to 2 security checks - UserLogin and SocialLogin.
-The logged in user would have either cleared the UserLogin security check or the SocialLogin security check but not both, access has to be given to that user.
+The `WLResourceRequest` calls in `my-ward-data.ts` invoke the procedures in MyWardData adapter to get the application data.
+The application has 2 types of logins - enterprise login or the social login mapped to 2 security checks - `UserLogin` and `SocialLogin`.
+The logged in user would have either cleared the `UserLogin` security check or the `SocialLogin` security check but not both, access has to be given to that user.
 MyWardData adapter has the respective endpoints which are protected by each of these security checks.

-In my-ward-data.ts, replace the WLResourceRequest calls with the following code.
+In `my-ward-data.ts`, replace the `WLResourceRequest` calls with the following code.
 The latitude, longitude parameters are used in the Cloudant geospatial query executed by the MyWardData adapter to retrieve all the grievances within a particular radius of the user current location.

 load() :